kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That is close to a complete interactive knowledge system.

-## The Framework Knowledge Stack Has Feedback, Not Just Retrieval
+## The Framework Knowledge Stack Has Feedback, Not Just Retrieval { #feedback-not-retrieval }

 This is the distinction between an information system and a development system.